DrewWhite51/dish-list/docs/getting-started.md

 # Getting Started

-This guide will help you set up Pared locally for development.
+This guide will help you set up Dish List locally for development.

 ## Prerequisites